wp-plugins/mail-from/readme.txt

 Once you have *Mail From* installed and activated you can change it's settings in *Options > Mail From*.

 == Changes ==

+**0.3**
+* Added the a display of the final email address WordPress is using
+* Tweaked Settings Page to suit WordPress 2.5

 **0.2**
 * Added the ability to change the sender's name the mail is coming from.